Infinite presentability of groups and condensation: Geometric invariant and metabelian condensation groups

 Parts of this characterization of metabelian, extrinsic condensation groups are also valid for larger classes of solvable groups.
 To gain the proper perspective, we begin with a general result.
 If $G$ is a group, denote by $G'$ its derived group and $\gamma_3(G') =[[G',G'],G']$ the third term of the lower central series of $G'$, so that $G/\gamma_3(G')$ is the largest (2-nilpotent)-by-abelian quotient of $G$.

 \begin{theorem} Let $G$ be a finitely generated solvable group.
-Then the following statements hold: \begin{enumerate}[(a)] \item if $G$ is finitely presented, so is its metabelianization $G/G''$; \item if $G/G''$ is finitely presented, the nilpotent-by-abelian quotient $G/\gamma_3(G')$ satisfies max-n and in particular is not of intrinsic condensation; \item if $G/G''$ is not finitely presented, then $G$ is largely related and in particular is of extrinsic condensation. \end{enumerate} \end{theorem} \begin{proof} Claim (\ref{fsa}) is a special case of \cite[Thm.~B]{BiSt80}.
-If $G/G''$ is finitely presented, then $G/\gamma_3(G')$ satisfies max-n by \cite[Thm.~5.7]{BiSt80}, so it has only countably many normal subgroups and thus (\ref{fsb}) holds.
+Then the following statements hold: \begin{enumerate}[(1)] \item if $G$ is finitely presentable, so is its metabelianization $G/G''$; \item if $G/G''$ is finitely presentable, the nilpotent-by-abelian quotient $G/\gamma_3(G')$ satisfies max-n and in particular is not of intrinsic condensation; \item if $G/G''$ is not finitely presentable, then $G$ is largely related and in particular is of extrinsic condensation. \end{enumerate} \end{theorem} \begin{proof} Claim (\ref{fsa}) is a special case of \cite[Thm.~B]{BiSt80}.
+If $G/G''$ is finitely presentable, then $G/\gamma_3(G')$ satisfies max-n by \cite[Thm.~5.7]{BiSt80}, so it has only countably many normal subgroups and thus (\ref{fsb}) holds.
 Assume now that $G/G''$ does not admit a finite presentation.
 By properties (1) and (2) stated in the above, the invariant $\Sigma^c(G/G'')$ contains then a rational line.
 An easy consequence of definition \ref{definition:Sigma(G)} is that $\Sigma^c(G/G'')\subset\Sigma^c(G)$, so $\Sigma^c(G)$ contains a rational line as well.
 Claim (\ref{fsc}) now follows from Corollary \ref{crl:Criterion-for-extrinsic-condensation}. \end{proof}

 \begin{remark} Let $G$ be a finitely generated (2-nilpotent)-by-abelian group (i.e.\ with $\gamma_3(G') = \{1\}$).
-If the metabelianization $G/G''$ is finitely presented, then $G$ is not of intrinsic condensation by Claim (\ref{fsb}) in the preceding proposition.
+If the metabelianization $G/G''$ is finitely presentable, then $G$ is not of intrinsic condensation by Claim (\ref{fsb}) in the preceding proposition.
 Whether or not it is of (extrinsic) condensation depends, however, on the particular group.
 To see this consider Abels' group $A_4$ studied in \S\ref{ssec:Abels-groups}.
-Then $B=A_4/\ZZ(A_4)$ is (2-nilpotent)-by-abelian, and so is $B\times B$, and their metabelianizations are finitely presented; however, by Examples \ref{abelsnik} and \ref{abelsni}, $B\times B$ is of extrinsic condensation but $B$ is not (and is not of condensation either). \end{remark}
+Then $B=A_4/\ZZ(A_4)$ is (2-nilpotent)-by-abelian, and so is $B\times B$, and their metabelianizations are finitely presentable; however, by Examples \ref{abelsnik} and \ref{abelsni}, $B\times B$ is of extrinsic condensation but $B$ is not (and is not of condensation either). \end{remark}